Brodie Duke: Career

 The Duke family owned and ran a 72-acre farm in what is Durham County today.
-Brodie was the first of the family to move away and relocated himself to Durham.
+Brodie was the first of the family to move away, relocating to Durham.
 He purchased a two-level space, living on the upper level while selling tobacco from the lower level.
-After a few years, the rest of the Dukes followed in Brodie's footsteps and moved to Durham.
+After a few years, the rest of the Dukes moved to Durham.
 At this time, Washington Duke built a split warehouse to share with Brodie, and the two held an agreement by which each would sell the other's products.

-Eventually, Brodie built his warehouse and co-founded "W. Duke, Sons & Co." with his father, half-brothers, and a family business partner, George Washington Watts.
+Eventually, Brodie built his warehouse and co-founded W. Duke, Sons & Co. with his father, half-brothers, and a family business partner, George Washington Watts.
 Despite the rest of the Duke family's affection towards Watts, Brodie despised him.
-So much so, that he bought three pieces of land in Durham, and named the streets so that they read, "Washington, Hated, Watts," from East to West.
-In 1902, however, "Hated St." was renamed "Gregson St." after Amos Gregson, a Durham minister.
+So much so, that he bought three pieces of land in Durham, and named the streets so that they read "Washington, Hated, Watts" from East to West.
+In 1902, however, Hated Street was renamed Gregson Street after Amos Gregson, a Durham minister.

-Built around 1878, the Brodie Duke Warehouse is the oldest, and one of the oldest tobacco-related buildings, in Durham.
+Built around 1878, the Brodie Duke Warehouse is one of the oldest tobacco-related buildings in Durham.
 It remained operational through the mid-twentieth century.
 In 2000, educational testing company, Measurement Incorporated purchased the warehouse and renovated it.

 Alcoholism

-When he first moved away from his family, and started his business in Durham, Brodie developed an addiction to alcohol.
-In the early 1890s, he traveled to Illinois to receive the "Keeley Cure" for his alcoholism.
-The process started with the institution offering the new patient as much alcohol as they could drink.
-Each patient received injections of bichloride of gold four times a day, as well as multiple other tonics, for four weeks.
-He returned to North Carolina completely sober, however less than 3 years later, he declared bankruptcy, the mills were taken over by Benjamin, and Brodie returned to his alcoholic tendencies.
+When he first moved away from his family and started his business in Durham, Brodie developed an addiction to alcohol.
+In the early 1890s, he traveled to Illinois to receive the Keeley Cure for his alcoholism.
+He returned to North Carolina completely sober, but less than three years later he declared bankruptcy.
+The mills were taken over by Benjamin, and Brodie returned to his alcoholic tendencies.